Pseudo-Bayesian Optimization: Theory of Pseudo-Bayesian Optimization

-Roughly speaking, the first part of Assumption \ref{basic assumptions} stipulates that as along as there is no infinitesimally close evaluated point in the neighborhood of $x$, then the EW of $x$ is positive.
-The second part plays a converse role that if $x$ entails an approaching sequence, then the EW of $x$ would shrink to 0, and this is true with or without any additional data represented by the set sequence $\{A_n\}$.
+Roughly speaking, part 1 of Assumption \ref{basic assumptions} stipulates that as along as there is no infinitesimally close evaluated point in the neighborhood of $x$, the EW of $x$ is positive.
+Part 2 plays a converse role to state that if $x$ entails an approaching sequence, then the EW of $x$ would shrink to 0, and this is true with or without any additional data represented by the set sequence $\{A_n\}$.
+The finite cardinality condition on the considered set sequences is imposed since we focus on realistic algorithms that can evaluate only a finite number of points, even though conceptually the assumption can be relaxed to include any set sequences (but in this case the EW for specific examples need to be properly defined).
 Note that Assumption \ref{basic assumptions} is purely about the function $W_n$ and its interaction with $f$, and does not assume anything about the optimization procedure.
-We call Assumption \ref{basic assumptions} the \emph{generalized no-empty-ball (GNEB)} property, to indicate that a zero value of $W_n$ at a point $x$ essentially means that any ball surrounding $x$ must contain some evaluated points in the past data, and vice versa.
-It is ``generalized" because it extends the NEB property in \cite{vazquez2010convergence} to allow for the incorporation of any additional information $\{A_n\}$.
-Moreover, note that we allow $W_n$ to be step-dependent, i.e., depend on step $n$, but in many cases we can choose a $W$ that is independent of steps.
+We call Assumption \ref{basic assumptions} the \emph{sequential no-empty-ball (SNEB)} property, where the no-empty-ball (NEB) notion follows from \cite{vazquez2010convergence} and indicates that a zero value of $W_n$ at a point $x$ means any ball surrounding $x$ must contain some evaluated points in the past data, and vice versa.
+It is ``sequential" because part 2 of the assumption modifies the original NEB property to consider the value of $W_n$ at the sequence $x_n$ instead of its limit $x'$ as in \cite{vazquez2010convergence}.
+Moreover, we also allow $W_n$ to be step-dependent, i.e., depend on step $n$.
+The former modification facilitates the argument of our basic guarantee, while the latter is useful to apply to some important examples as we will see in the sequel.

-We introduce our first theoretical result: As long as the EW $W$ satisfies the GNEB property, PseudoBO asymptotically reaches the true optimal value, or in other words it is \emph{algorithmically consistent}. \begin{theorem}[Algorithmic consistency of PseudoBO] Suppose EW $W_n$ satisfies Assumption \ref{basic assumptions} and $\X$ is compact.
-Then $\X$ is eventually populated.
-Consequently, if $f$ is continuous, then PseudoBO is algorithmically consistent, i.e., the estimated optimal solution $\hat x_n^*\in\text{argmax}_{x\in X_n}f(x)$ satisfies $f(\hat x_n^*)\to Z^*$ as $n\to\infty$. \end{theorem}
+We introduce our first theoretical result: As long as the EW $W$ satisfies the SNEB property, PseudoBO asymptotically reaches the true optimal value, or in other words it is \emph{algorithmically consistent}. \begin{theorem}[Algorithmic consistency of PseudoBO] Suppose EW $W_n$ satisfies Assumption \ref{basic assumptions} and $\X$ is compact.
+Then: \begin{itemize} \item $\X$ is eventually populated by the PseudoBO iterates, i.e., for any $x\in\X$, we have $\inf_n\Delta(x,X_n)=0$ for $X_n=\{x_1,\ldots,x_n\}$ where $x_n$ is the $n$-th output iterate in the PseudoBO algorithm. \item Consequently, if furthermore $f$ is continuous, then PseudoBO is algorithmically consistent, i.e., the estimated optimal solution $\hat x_n^*\in\text{argmax}_{x\in X_n}f(x)$ satisfies $f(\hat x_n^*)\to Z^*$ as $n\to\infty$. \end{itemize} \end{theorem}